juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

 however, the meaning can be narrowed considerably for the reader, even before the classification is *differentiated*.

+### Differentiation

-**Differentiation** involves narrowing the meaning of the term to just one possibility within the class.
+Differentiation involves narrowing the meaning of the term to just one possibility within the class.

 Clearly, it would be easier to narrow the class of 'circuit components' to a particular resistor,